zacharymeyerdev/dwarvenkind/README.md

 - **Jeweler**: Purchases gems and jewels for a great deal.

 ### Enemies
-- Goblin
+- Goblin: Small, green-skinned creatures known for their cunning and aggression.
+They typically attack in groups and can be found throughout the mines.
-- Duergar
+- Duergar: Dark dwarves who have been corrupted by the mines.
+They are formidable fighters with strong defensive abilities.
-- Drow
+- Drow: Dark elves who have made the mines their home.
+They are agile and use magic and ranged attacks to fight.
-- Corpse Crawler
+- Corpse Crawler: Undead creatures that slither along the ground, attacking with their poisonous bites.
-- Carrion Crawler
+- Carrion Crawler: Larger, more aggressive versions of corpse crawlers.
+They have stronger poison and can deal significant damage.
-- Dragon
+- Dragon: Powerful and rare enemies found in the deepest parts of the mine.
+They have devastating attacks and high health.
-- Shroom
+- Shroom: Sentient mushrooms that can poison players.
+They are stationary but emit toxic spores.
-- Shroomstem
+- Shroomstem: Larger, mobile versions of shrooms.
+They can move and attack players directly while spreading poison.
-- Gnome
+- Gnome: Small, magical beings that use illusion and trickery to confuse and attack the player.
-- Fire Elemental
+- Fire Elemental: Entities composed of fire that deal burn damage over time and can ignite the environment.
-- Water Elemental
+- Water Elemental: Entities composed of water that can flood areas and drown the player if not careful.
-- Earth Elemental
+- Earth Elemental: Solid rock entities that are tough to damage and can cause cave-ins.
-- Air Elemental
+- Air Elemental: Invisible entities that move swiftly and can create strong gusts of wind to push the player around.
 - Other (to be added)

 ### Materials
-- Stone (0 points)
+- Stone (0 points): Basic material found throughout the mines.
+Used mainly for clearing paths and has no point value.
-- Iron
+- Iron: Common metal used for basic upgrades and tools.
-- Copper
+- Copper: Slightly more valuable than iron and used for crafting and upgrades.
-- Silver
+- Silver: Precious metal with higher point value, used for advanced tools and upgrades.
-- Platinum
+- Platinum: Rare metal that offers high points and is used for powerful upgrades.
-- Gold
+- Gold: Valuable metal with high points, used for crafting and selling.
-- Adamantium
+- Adamantium: Extremely strong metal used for top-tier upgrades and high points.
-- Mythril
+- Mythril: Lightweight and strong metal, highly valuable for crafting and upgrades.
-- Diamond
+- Diamond: Precious gemstone with very high points, used for crafting and selling.
-- Ruby
+- Ruby: Valuable gemstone with high points, used for crafting and selling.
-- Sapphire
+- Sapphire: Valuable gemstone with high points, used for crafting and selling.
-- Emerald
+- Emerald: Valuable gemstone with high points, used for crafting and selling.

 ### Potions
-- Health I (heals 1 heart)
+- Health I (heals 1 heart): Basic healing potion that restores one heart of health.
-- Health II (heals 2 hearts)
+- Health II (heals 2 hearts): Enhanced healing potion that restores two hearts of health.
-- Health III (heals 3 hearts)
+- Health III (heals 3 hearts): Powerful healing potion that restores three hearts of health.
-- Stoneskin (decreases damage dealt to dwarf by 30%)
+- Stoneskin (decreases damage dealt to dwarf by 30%): Potion that temporarily hardens the dwarf's skin, reducing incoming damage by 30%.
-- Ironstomach (allows dwarf to consume enemies to gain 1 heart per)
+- Ironstomach (allows dwarf to consume enemies to gain 1 heart per): Potion that allows the dwarf to consume defeated enemies to regain one heart of health per enemy.
-- Speed I (increases speed by 20%)
+- Speed I (increases speed by 20%): Potion that increases the dwarf's movement speed by 20% for a limited time.
-- Speed II (increases speed by 40%)
+- Speed II (increases speed by 40%): Potion that significantly increases the dwarf's movement speed by 40% for a limited time.
-- Whisper (dwarf makes no sound while moving)
+- Whisper (dwarf makes no sound while moving): Potion that silences the dwarf's movements, making it easier to avoid detection by enemies.
-- Invisibility (dwarf cannot be seen by enemies)
+- Invisibility (dwarf cannot be seen by enemies): Potion that renders the dwarf invisible to enemies for a short duration, allowing for stealthy movement.

 ### Activities
 - **Tipping**: Coating the tip of pickaxe in a material to make it stronger.